-The Group assesses at the end of each reporting period whether there is any indication that an asset in the scope of IAS 36 Impairment of Assets may be impaired.
-If any such indication exists, or when annual impairment testing for an asset is required, the Group estimates the asset's recoverable amount.
-An asset's recoverable amount is the higher of an asset's or cash-generating unit's ("CGU") fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
-Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
+The Group assesses at the end of each reporting period whether there is any indication that an asset in the scope of IAS 36 "Impairment of Assets" may be impaired.
+If any such indication exists, or when annual impairment testing for an asset is required, the Group would conduct impairment tests at individual or CGU level.
+Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired.
+An asset's recoverable amount is the higher of an asset's net fair value or its value in use.